elabit/robotmk/CONTRIBUTING.md

 # What are the consequences of agreeing to the cla?

 By agreeing to the CLa, you are no longer the sole owner of the copyright to the code you contributed.
-Among other things, you give up the right to take legal action against us for allowing tribe29 to use Robotmk under a license other than GPLv3.
+Among other things, you give up the right to take legal action against us for allowing Checkmk to use Robotmk under a license other than GPLv3.
 This formal and bureaucratic act is unfortunately necessary - but we want to communicate this as openly as possible.
 In the end, everything serves the goal of making Robotmk even better.

 ## Ok, how can I agree to the CLA?